chetanbasuray/simplifymylife/README.md

   ecosystem, or get in touch.
 - **Automatic year updates** – A tiny script keeps the footer copyright current.
-- **Buy Me a Coffee button** – Visitors can support the project with a single click.
+- **Floating support widget** – The Buy Me a Coffee widget rides along the page so fans can tip at any time.
+- **Built-in contact form** – Collect messages securely via Formspree without adding server infrastructure.

 ## 📂 Project structure